 Any advice on how to get semi-adult children to buy into the Whole30 (or at least whole foods over junk)?
-I didn’t set the best foundation for them, but I’ve learned a lot from doing multiple Whole30s and have tried to model that when they are home (ignoring the eye-rolling).
+I didn’t set the best foundation for them, but I learned from my multiple Whole30s and have tried to model that when they are home (ignoring the eye-rolling).
 Can I reinvent good nutritional influence this late in the game? –Deb, Litchfield, NH

-The short answer is YES, you can provide good nutrition influence, but some psychology (and patience, and letting go) must come into play.
+The short answer is YES, you can provide good nutrition influence.
+Some psychology (and patience, and letting go) must come into play.

-Teens are tough—they’re easily swayed by peer pressure and convenience, but are starting to have the same concerns adults do when it comes to their health, habits, and relationship with food.
+Teens are tough—peer pressure and convenience easily sways them, but they may have the same concerns adults do when it comes to their health, habits, and relationship with food.
 Acne and other skin issues, weight gain, bloating and digestive distress, allergies, anxiety, depression, attention issues, energy crashes, sleep disturbances, feeling out of control with sugar and carbs… It’s obvious to US that the sooner they begin addressing these factors and regaining control over their food, the better off they’ll be later in life.
 But try telling a teenager, “When you’re in your 30’s, your dietary choices will catch up to you.”
 (Thirty!
 That’s, like, ancient.)

-In addition, (older) teens are people too, and while their executive function may not be fully in place, they still make their own money, drive their own cars, buy their own food, and fall prey to the stages of change model; if they don’t think they have a problem, good luck convincing them there’s a need to improve their diets.
-Still, here are some tips designed to help you model good behavior and influence their choices as best as you can.
+In addition, (older) teens are people too.
+While their executive function may not be fully in place, they still make their own money, drive their own cars, buy their own food, and fall prey to the stages of change model.
+If they don’t think they have a problem, good luck convincing them there’s a need to improve their diets.
+Still, here are some tips to help you model good behavior and influence their choices as best as you can.
 (Yes, some of these are sneaky.
 All’s fair in love and your kids’ health.)

-Know your audience.
 Calling in reinforcement in the form of Gretchen Rubin’s The Four Tendencies can really help you influence change here.
-You’ll have to talk to your child differently about doing a Whole30 whether they’re a Questioner or Obliger, and if they’re a Rebel, well, that’s an entirely different proposition.
+You’ll have to talk to your child differently about doing a Whole30 whether they’re a Questioner or Obliger.
+And if they’re a Rebel, well, that’s an entirely different proposition.
 (Bonus: knowing this about your child will help you communicate in every area, so give it a read, and even involve the kids by asking them to take a fun quiz with you.)

-Now, let go.
 Even with all of these strategies, your kids may still not take one ounce of your dietary leadership or advice… and to some degree, that’s going to have to be okay.
-Control what you can control (dinner that you make for the family), and understand that your kids have to learn these lessons for themselves.
-Continue to lead by quiet example, offer advice or resources whenever asked, and reinforce any desired behavior you observe enthusiastically, knowing you are doing as much as you can to instill good habits and a healthy relationship with food in your kids.
+Control what you can control (dinner that you make for the family).
+Understand that your kids have to learn these lessons for themselves.
+Continue to lead by quiet example.
+Offer advice or resources whenever asked and reinforce any desired behavior you observe enthusiastically.
+Know that you are doing as much as you can to instill good habits and a healthy relationship with food in your kids.

 Best in Health,